desifisker/virtual_teach_vtr_wrapper/README.md

 echo $ROS_DISTRO
 source ${VTRSRC}/main/install/setup.bash
 cd ${VTRROOT}/virtual_teach_vtr_wrapper
-colcon build --packages-select vtr_virtual_teach
+colcon build --packages-select vtr_virtualteach
 ```

 wait until it finishes.

-Note that whenever you change any code in the VTR3 repo, you need to re-compile, do this by re-running the `colcon build ....` command for both VTR3 and then vtr_virtual_teach.
+Note that whenever you change any code in the VTR3 repo, you need to re-compile, do this by re-running the `colcon build ....` command for both VTR3 and then vtr_virtualteach.
 Always wait until build process on VTR3 finishes before running the build command for vtr_virtual_testing.

 ## Create a python venv to install the posegraph python tools